yu-lab-vt/CMC/README.md

 ```
+@article{cheng2024efficient,
+  title={An Efficient and Principled Model to Jointly Learn the Agnostic and Multifactorial Effect in Large-Scale Biological Data},
+  author={Cheng, Zuolin and Wei, Songtao and Wang, Yinxue and Wang, Yizhi and Lu, Richard and Wang, Yue and Yu, Guoqiang},
+  journal={bioRxiv},
+  pages={2024--04},
+  year={2024},
+  publisher={Cold Spring Harbor Laboratory}
+}

 @inproceedings{TySim,
   title={A Single-Cell-Resolution Quantitative Metric of Similarity to a Target Cell Type for scRNA-seq Data},
   author={Cheng, Zuolin and Wei, Songtao and Yu, Guoqiang},